nrwl/nx/docs/shared/plugins/organization-specific-plugin.md

 Every repository has a unique set of conventions and best practices that developers need to learn in order to write code that integrates well with the rest of the code base.
 It is important to document those best practices, but developers don't always read the documentation and even if they have read the documentation, they don't consistently follow the documentation every time they perform a task.
 Nx allows you to encode these best practices in code generators that have been tailored to your specific repository.

-Here are some examples of best practices that you may want to enforce in your repository:
+In this tutorial, we will create a generator that helps enforce the follow best practices:

-- Every project in this repository should use Jest for unit tests and Playwright for E2E tests.
+- Every project in this repository should use Vitest for unit tests.
 - Every project in this repository should be tagged with a `scope:*` tag that is chosen from the list of available scopes.
-- Every new route should be registered in the main application and be configured in the same way.
+- Projects should be placed in folders that match the scope that they are assigned.

-In this tutorial, we'll walk through creating a plugin that extends the existing `@nx/react` plugin's `library` generator to restrict the options for the generator to only the options that make sense for the organization and sets the tags based on the scope chosen for the library.
+- Vitest should clear mocks before running tests.

 ## Get Started